bkoelman/Futoshiki/README.md

 ## About

 Futoshiki is a puzzle game, similar to Sudoku.
 The objective is to fill cells with digits while honouring inequality constraints.
 For details, select "Games rules" from the in-game menu.
+See [DESIGN.md](https://github.com/bkoelman/Futoshiki/blob/master/DESIGN.md) for a list of features.

 <a href="https://bkoelman.github.io/Futoshiki/">
 <kbd>